mjg/auto-multiple-choice-hg/README.md

+# MOVED!

+The repository has moved [here].

+The present repository won't change anymore, and is only kept for historical reasons.

 ## Overview

 Auto Multiple Choice is a piece of software that can help you create and manage [multiple choice] questionnaires (MCQ), with automated marking.
 AMC is a free software, distributed under the [GPLv2+] license.